1935 :

 The Club Méditerranée association becomes Club Méditerranée SA with variable capital.

-Appearance of the bar necklace which becomes the currency of Club Méditerranée.
+The bar necklace appears and becomes the currency of Club Méditerranée.

-Opening of the first two French villages at Monetier les Bains (Serre Chevalier) for the winter of 56/57 and Santa Giulia in Corsica (summer 1957) formerly Club Polynésie
+Opening of the first two French villages in Monetier les Bains (Serre Chevalier) for the winter of 56/57 and Santa Giulia in Corsica (summer 1957) ex club Polynesia.

 Creation of the CET (European Tourism Club) competitor of Club Méditerranée.